run-house/runhouse/docs/installation.rst

 .. note::
-    These portability features only ever store light metadata about your resources (e.g. my_folder_name -> [provider, bucket, path]) on our API servers.
+    These portability features only ever store light metadata about your resources (e.g. my_folder_name, cloud provider, storage bucket, path) on our API servers.
-    All the actual data and compute stays inside your own cloud account and never hits our servers.
+    *All the actual data and compute stays inside your own cloud account and never hits our servers*.

     The Secrets service stores your secrets in `Hashicorp Vault <https://www.vaultproject.io/>`_ (an industry standard for secrets management), and our secrets APIs simply call Vault's APIs.
 We never store secrets on our API servers.